 Telling the stories of the Holocaust educates and inspires South Australians to stand up against antisemitism and racism, and actively contribute to a fairer, just and more compassionate world.

-It is our vision to tell the stories of the Holocaust to educate and inspire South Australians to stand up against antisemitism and racism, and actively contribute to creating a fairer, just, and more compassionate world.
+We tell stories of the Holocaust to educate and inspire South Australians to stand up against antisemitism and racism, and actively contribute to a fairer, just, and more compassionate world.

 Our mission

-The museum’s education programs, exhibitions and collections will motivate visitors to develop ethical values and active citizenship, encouraging action against antisemitism and any form of hate.
+The museum’s education programs, exhibitions and collections motivate visitors to develop ethical values and active citizenship, encouraging action against antisemitism and other hate.

 Our history

-The vision of Andrew Steiner OAM, Holocaust survivor, artist, historian, and self-funded Holocaust educator for over 30 years in South Australia provided the starting point for AHMSEC.
+The vision of Andrew Steiner OAM, Holocaust survivor, artist, historian, and self-funded Holocaust educator for over 30 years in South Australia provided the starting point for the Adelaide Holocaust Museum.

 With his late wife Helen, Andrew founded the Remember the Holocaust Compassion for All Foundation to establish a capital fund for the development of the museum.
-Principal Partner, Gandel Foundation provided the lead capital pledge to fund the design, fit-out, and curation of the Holocaust exhibition.
+Principal Partner Gandel Foundation provided the lead capital pledge to fund the design, fit-out, and curation of the first permanent exhibition.
 The capital campaign attracted over $400,000 from a combination of philanthropic funds and individual donations.
 The establishment of the museum ensures that Holocaust education will continue throughout South Australia for years to come.

 The museum has an obligation to preserve Holocaust history to educate future generations through programs that instil human rights and develop ethical and social awareness of young people and the wider community.